lmBored/Awesome-JBI010/README.md

 * A `class` is a blueprint for creating objects.
 * `Objects` are instances of a `class`, which can have `properties (attributes)` and `behaviors (methods)`.
+* When comparing 2 objects, Python compares its address, not its attributes.
+* When working with an object, it is suggested to copy the object first.
+By doing this, you are copying the address of the object, not only the attributes.

 ```python
 class a: